HallmarkIntegratedSolutions/Product-Sales-Analysis/README.md

 ----------

 ## * Summarization of total sales per region
-This was done with the use of Microsoft EXCEL and the result is displayed below.
+This was done with the use of Microsoft EXCEL and the result is displayed

-Sales 1.1~2.png

 The highest total sales (24,298) was recorded at South Region while the lowest total sales was recorded at West Region.
 West Region had the lowest sales (11,400) with reasons probably low advertisement, staff attitude etc.
 We recommend that the company look keenly into the West region and make some adjustments so as to boost sales in that region.